 Pro tip: It’s free to visit the observatory if you mention you are eating at the 2C restaurant, or you can pay the reasonable 22 shekels fee.

 Enjoy a Pub Crawl

-Celebrate your last full day in Tel Aviv by experiencing the city’s bustling nightlife scene.
+Celebrate your last few moments of your 48 hours in Tel Aviv by experiencing the city’s bustling nightlife scene.
 Abraham Hostel’s Tel Aviv Pub Crawl takes you to some of the hottest bars and clubs the city has to offer.
 With VIP entrances, drink specials, and free shots, you’ll end your night on table tops dancing the night away!